Christy Manzinga

-Christy Manzinga (born 31 January 1995) is a professional footballer who plays for Hungarian club Zalaegerszeg, as a striker.
+Christy Manzinga (born 31 January 1995) is a professional footballer who plays for Israeli club Bnei Yehuda, as a striker.
 Born in France, he has represented DR Congo at youth international level.

 Club career

 Born in Saint-Germain-en-Laye, Manzinga began his career with Paris Saint-Germain at the age of 13.
 He then played for Lorient, Angers II and Sporting Châtelet, before signing with Scottish club Motherwell in July 2019, following a trial.

 On 30 November 2019, Manzinga scored a goal on his Motherwell debut to round off a 4–0 win against St. Johnstone.
 On 31 May 2020, Motherwell confirmed that Manzinga was leaving the club at the end of his contract.

 On 1 August 2020, he signed for Northern Irish club Linfield, on a two-year contract.
 He left the club in June 2022.
 Later that month he signed for Hungarian club Zalaegerszegi TE.

+On 21 March 2023, he joined Seongnam FC of South Korean K League 2.

 International career

 Manzinga has represented DR Congo at under-20 level.